bayareahomelander/WEICHEN-SUN-IS24-full-stack-competition-req97073/README.md

 The code depends on several Python libraries, including:

-- `fastapi`: A modern, fast web framework for building APIs
+- `fastapi`: a modern, fast web framework for building APIs
-- `uvicorn`: A lightning-fast ASGI server
+- `uvicorn`: a lightning-fast ASGI server
-- `pydantic`: A library for data validation and settings management based on Python type annotations
+- `pydantic`: a library for data validation and settings management based on Python type annotations
-- `random`: A library for generating random numbers
+- `random`: a library for generating random numbers
-- `json`: A library for handling JSON data
+- `json`: a library for handling JSON data
-- `os`: A library for interacting with the operating system
+- `os`: a library for interacting with the operating system

 ## **How to run the code**

+To launch the app in your environment, follow these steps:
 ### Frontend
-To launch the app in your environment, follow these steps:
 1. Clone the entire repository and navigate to the cloned repository:
 ```bash
 git clone https://github.com/bayareahomelander/WEICHEN-SUN-IS24-full-stack-competition-req97073.git